zimokernel/Tc99/README.md

-# Tc99
+# Tlibc99
-c99 interface &amp; implement for TOS
+C99 standard library for the TOS Operating System